 - Decreases energy levels – There are many physical actions your body takes when you’re not eating enough calories, but there are also some mental ones.
 Neurotransmitter production is limited, which can lead to a lack of motivation.
 It’s your body’s way of telling you to “slow down” – conserve your energy.

 Your goal should be to eat as many calories as possible and still lose weight.
 You always want to start high and then come down with your calorie intake.
 It’s much easier to do this than come up in calories after your weight loss has stalled and you’ve lost all your motivation.

 How many calories should you eat?
 There is no perfect number.
 Each person’s metabolism is different.
 Calorie calculators are a good starting point, but they can’t take into account all the individualistic variables.

 To do that, you need to find your calorie intake either through:

 - Experimentation – I laid out a plan to determine this number in – How Many Calories Should I Eat?
 You might want to give it a read.

-- Measure it with a device – I personally use the BodyMedia FIT Armband to determine my calorie burn.
+- Measure it with a device – I have personally used the BodyMedia FIT Armband to determine my calorie burn.
+You can read more about it here.
 I’ve found it to be accurate within a 10% margin of error.

-So if your progress has stalled, but you think you’re eating the right foods and exercising intensely, more than likely your problem is that you’re not eating enough.
+So if your progress has stalled, but you think you’re eating the right foods and exercising intensely, more than likely your problem is that you’re not eating enough calories to lose weight.
 Eat as much as you can, get in as many nutrients as possible, and your weight loss will start moving forward again.